 It won’t be an exaggeration to call the Royal mile as the lifeline of the city with Edinburgh Castle on one end and the Holyroodhouse Palace on the other.

-Walking the cobblestones roads, gazing the vintage buildings and engrossing in the street performances will be a relaxing experience.
+Walking the cobblestones roads, gazing at the vintage buildings and engrossing in the street performances will be a relaxing experience.
 Feeling tired, sit and relax at one of the cute cafes.

 Scottish Parliament Tour

 The best way to learn is practice, so to understand how the decisions for the country are taken, head over to the Scottish parliament for a tour.

 Not only the history but the architecture of the building will impress you.
 This modern building, recipient of major architectural awards, with ample natural light through the glass panels, will surely awe you.